dkrajzew/tempo120/README.md

 There is a single plain red (255, 0, 0, 255) pixel on the track which defines the vehicle's starting position.

 __If you build your own levels, don't forget to share them!__

+## Build a standalone executable

+You can build an executable using

+´´´pyinstaller --onefile tempo120.py´´´

+If you have ´´´pyinstaller´´´ installed...

+The executable runs on the type of machines you have executed pyinstaller at.

 # Possible extensions